Course Coordinator:Cherie Wells (cwells@usc.edu.au) School:School of Health - Physiotherapy

 | Required | Peter Brukner,Karim Khan | 2019 | CLINICAL SPORTS MEDICINE: THE MEDICINE OF EXERCISE | n/a | McGraw-Hill Education / Australia |

 To enrol in this course, students are required to meet "Fit for placement" requirements, which includes completion of Level 1 Sports Training Course.
 Students also will be required to wear their physiotherapy clinical uniform for OSCE examinations, clinical simulations and clinical placements.
 Physiotherapy students will undertake a total of 120 hours of clinical placement across year 2 which may include a range of work integrated learning experiences and contexts.
 For example, students may observe and assist physiotherapists in clinical practice within a hospital, private practice or community setting, as well as work as a sports trainer and allied health assistant with physiotherapists and other health professionals.
 A total of 60 hours of clinical placement will be undertaken in PTY201.
-During trimester, clinical placement may be scheduled on the weekend or during the week around classes and assessments, or alternatively during trimester breaks.
-Clinical placement hours may be able to be scheduled on a casual, part time or full time basis.
 The university will organise placements and allocate these to students using SONIA at the start of trimester.
 There may be some flexibility in timing of clinical placement hours at some sites and potential opportunities for students to swap placement allocations upon consultation with the clinical coordinator.
 Further direction and advice will be provided on the CANVAS site.
-Please note: - Students must achieve a minimum of 50% in OSCE assessments (i.e. electrophysical agents, and mobilisation with gait aids) and the clinical educator assessment (Part B of placement assessment) to pass the course and undertake graduate-level placements in years 3 and 4. - Students also will need to achieve at least 50% in practical OSCE assessments to progress to clinical placement in this course (to ensure sufficient competency to safely apply new skills with clients on placement). - One re-sit examination for each practical OSCE will be offered to students who do not pass their initial attempt due to the stressful nature of assessment.
+Please note: - Students must achieve a minimum of 50% in OSCE assessments (i.e. electrophysical agents, and post-operative mobilisation and exercise) and the clinical educator assessment (Part B of placement assessment) to pass the course and undertake graduate-level placements in years 3 and 4. - Students also will need to achieve at least 50% in practical OSCE assessments to progress to clinical placement in this course (to ensure sufficient competency to safely apply new skills with clients on placement). - One re-sit examination for each practical OSCE will be offered to students who do not pass their initial attempt due to the stressful nature of assessment.
 Students will receive a maximum of 50% for assessment items which have been passed on the student's second attempt. - Students will also be required to complete and submit a clinical experience log and reflective survey within one week of completing clinical placement course.
 This is a program and accreditation requirement.

 Academic integrity is the ethical standard of university participation.
 It ensures that students graduate as a result of proving they are competent in their discipline.
 This is integral in maintaining the value of academic qualifications.
 Each industry has expectations and standards of the skills and knowledge within that discipline and these are reflected in assessment.